 Look at 2 cards in your opponent's hand; select one and shuffle it into their deck.

-This concludes our countdown of the mystical ritual monsters.
-They may not be as common as other types, but they can still fit into the many decks.
-If you like ritual monsters, consider playing several of the "Djinn of Rituals" effect monsters; each has an ability that allows it to be used as fodder for a ritual summon while in the Graveyard, and grants the monster it's used to summon an additional ability.
-Experiment, find what works for you, and see if you can build an unstoppable ritual deck!
+Ritual Monsters may not be as common as other types, but they can still fit into the many decks.
+If you enjoy them, consider playing several of the Djinn series; each has an ability that allows it to be used as fodder for a Ritual summon while in the Graveyard, and grants the summoned monster an additional effect.